 To organise the GYS relevant to the purpose and goals of the WTDC-25, as the main platform for the global community to address key telecommunication and ICT development issues, with the ultimate goal of fostering digital inclusion, socio-economic development, and sustainable growth for all people including young people, the following activities are proposed to ITU Members for consideration:

-Establish under BDT Secretariat a Steering Committee, led by the BDT Director and composed of representatives from ITU Member States, ITU-D Sector Members, ITU Academia,and other stakeholders, including global youth organizations, other youth such as Generation Connect regional youth envoys and NGOs representatives.The Committee would aim at overseeing the planning, organization and execution of the GYS as well as considering the needs relevant to the empowerment of youth through technology of all relevant youth groups such as young women, youth migrants, youth from remote and/or indigenous communities, or youth with disabilities among others.

-Develop a comprehensive agenda for the GYS, focusing on key areas such as digital access, digital skills development, digital skills for jobs/digital economy, youth empowerment and leadership, online safety, digital entrepreneurship, and the role of technology in addressing global challenges, based on the WTDC-25 RPM outcomes and co-design activities with youth.
+Establish under TDAG a working group on GYS preparations (TDAG Working group on GYS) that should include representatives from ITU Member States, ITU-D Sector Members, ITU Academia, preferably youth from the delegations, including Generation Connect regional youth envoys.

+TDAG Working group on GYS together with BDT Director within their responsibilities would aim at overseeing the planning, organization and execution of the GYS-25.

+Include the issue of preparation for GYS-25 as an item “Regional Youth Segments” to WTDC-25 RPMs agenda.

-Identify a diverse group of youth delegates including from among Generation Connect regional youth envoys, aged 18-24, in coordination with the Member States and Regional Telecommunication Organisation, to be invited to participate in the Regional Youth Segments of the WTDC-25 RPMs, and further to GYS, to ensure diverse and inclusive representation from recognised national, regional, and global youth organisation with particular emphasis from marginalized and underrepresented groups.
+TDAG Working group on GYS together with BDT Director shall consider the proposals from ITU-D membership on the candidate nominations for forming a diverse group of youth delegates, aged 18-29 at the time of appointment, including from Generation Connect regional groups, who are to participate in the Regional Youth Segments of the WTDC-25 RPMs and further to GYS-25 to ensure diverse and inclusive representation taking into account the fair geographic and gender distribution.

-Hold panel discussions and interactive sessions to facilitate the exchange of ideas, experiences, and best practices among youth, enabling them to co-create the final Global Youth Declaration.
+Considering the WTDC-25 RPM outcomes, TDAG Working group on GYS is to develop a comprehensive agenda for the GYS, focusing on key areas such as digital access, digital skills development, digital skills for jobs/digital economy, youth empowerment, online safety, digital entrepreneurship to be approved at TDAG level.

+Invite ITU-D Study groups chairmen and/or vice-chairmen and Rapporteurs, co-Rapporteurs and/or vice-rapporteurs on ITU-D Questions to the Regional Youth Segments of the WTDC-25 RPMs and GYS-25 to provide mentorship and guidance to youth on their challenges and integration issues within the ITU work.

-Produce a comprehensive report to reflect the outcomes and recommendations contained in the Global Youth Declaration, to be submitted to the WTDC-25 within the deadline of document submission for inclusion in the discussions during WTDC-25 for incorporation in the BDT work priorities and resolutions as appropriate.
+At GYS-25 delegates shall produce a comprehensive report to reflect the outcomes and recommendations in the form of a Global Youth Declaration, to be submitted to the WTDC-25 within the deadline of document submission for inclusion in the discussions during WTDC-25 for incorporation in the BDT work priorities and resolutions as appropriate.

-Develop a post-GYS strategy to be considered by ITU Membership, outlining the actions and related implementation, including resources, requirements.
+In the next ITU-D study period TDAG shall consider the need to develop a post-GYS strategy to be considered by ITU Membership, outlining the actions and related implementation, including resources, requirements, as appropriate.

 The Russian Federation proposes to use it as actions towards the preparation for GYS-25 to let Member States be more involved in the important process of youth integration.